 Participants will receive a Wilderness First Aid Level II certificate that is NOT assumed to meet any specific workplace requirement.

-Standard First Aid + CPR-C or Intermediate First Aid + CPR-C.
+Standard First Aid Level A or C, and Wilderness First Aid Level 1

 - Wilderness basics and planning trips